Is it common to feel abdominal pain during pregnancy? What are some of the common causes? We speak to an expert to find

+2. Preterm labour

+Abdominal pain that spreads throughout the tummy and comes at regular intervals may be premature labour pains.
+With complaints of abdominal pain in advanced pregnancy (meaning beyond 28 weeks) preterm labour needs to be ruled out.
+For preterm labour, the pain comes in a timed fashion and the interval keeps getting shorter.

 Treatment: Doctors would treat this depending on weeks of gestation.
 Usually, some medication to stop the uterine contraction would be given along with steroids for fetal lung maturity.

 3. Abruptio placentae

-The uterus feels very hard and mother often cannot feel the baby’s movement.
+The uterus feels very hard and the mother often cannot feel the baby’s movement.
 This is serious as the baby is in danger.
 This happens due to the premature separation of the placenta from the uterine bed.
-Normally the separation of the placenta from placental bed happens only after delivery.
+Normally the separation of the placenta from the placental bed happens only after delivery.